jeany55/MyAccountant/API/CustomTabs.md

 - **Unix Timestamp Converter**: [unixtimestamp.com](https://www.unixtimestamp.com/) - Helpful for debugging timestamp values
 - **MyAccountant GitHub**: [github.com/jeany55/MyAccountant](https://github.com/jeany55/MyAccountant) - Report issues or request features

----

-**Happy customizing!
-If you create a useful custom tab, [open an issue on GitHub](https://github.com/jeany55/MyAccountant/issues/new?labels=custom-tab,enhancement) to share it - it might be added to the default tab library!**